 Data provided and created for this study are stored in accordance with AIHW information security protocols.
-No third parties (including DVA) have access to any identified linked data.
+No third parties, including the Department of Veterans’ Affairs (DVA), have access to any identified linked data.
 Any data provided to DVA by the AIHW are in aggregated and de-identified form and stored in accordance with DVA’s security processes and procedures.

 Data stored and analysed at the AIHW are protected under the Privacy Act 1988 and the Australian Institute of Health and Welfare Act 1987.
 The AIHW is subject to the Public Service Act 1999 and the APS Code of Conduct.
 As well, it has issued formal Guidelines for the Custody of Institute Data as a further measure to ensure data protection.